 Requirements for Admission

-Applicants for first-year admission in the NYIT College of Osteopathic Medicine (NYITCOM) Long Island (Old Westbury, N.Y.) or NYITCOM at Arkansas State, Jonesboro (NYITCOM at A-State) must meet the following academic requirements prior to matriculation:
+Applicants for first-year admission in the NYIT College of Osteopathic Medicine (NYITCOM) Long Island (Old Westbury, N.Y.) or NYITCOM at Arkansas State University, Jonesboro (NYITCOM at Arkansas) must meet the following academic requirements prior to matriculation:

 - Have a baccalaureate degree from a college or university accredited by an agency recognized by the United States Department of Education.
 Candidates from a college or university where a formal articulation agreement exists for a combined degree are an exception to this requirement.